VingardiumGloriosa/Cinema-XXX/README.md

 - partially point 4 of the first sprint and pont 5 of the second sprint

 I would like to thank everyone that patiently answered my seemingly never ending questions!
-Many thanks to everyone that helped with making my code actually run.
+Many thanks to everyone that helped with making my code actually run

 -------------------------------------------------------------------------------------------------
 Section 4 - Chiara Visca (GitHub username: Chia - chia030)